-In 2012, the University recognized the strength of interdisciplinary expertise on critical global issues by creating the Global Research Priorities (GRPs) which bring together our researchers to work on common problems through an interdisciplinary approach.
+In 2012, the University recognised the strength of interdisciplinary expertise on critical global issues by creating the Global Research Priorities (GRPs), which bring together researchers from around the University to work on common problems through an interdisciplinary approach.
 The programme supports cross-departmental collaboration, enabling the research community to work across disciplinary boundaries on issues of global importance.